 In the recesses of my desk, there is a piece of paper I have kept for almost thirty-five years.
-It is a portion of a disposable serviette, the kind which usually has a life expectancy measured in minutes.
+It is a portion of a disposable serviette, the kind that usually has a life expectancy measured in minutes.
 However, this particular item has been imbued with a certain touch of immortality.
 Despite the relentless march of time and many moves on my part between continents, countries, states and cities, it has remained with me.

 The year it came into my hands was 1976.

 In the summer of that year, Sri Chinmoy visited Europe to offer a series of free talks on various aspects of the spiritual life.
 First stop in his busy itinerary was the northern English city of York, famous for its grand gothic cathedral — the largest in Northern Europe — York Minster.
 The venue for Sri Chinmoy’s lecture, however, was the much smaller Friends Meeting House in Friargate.